Ender-Wiggin2019/obsidian-image-memo/README.md

 ## Tag Calendar

-Image formatting can be work at any notes, while if the image in daily notes, it can be searched in the tag calendar.
+Image formatting can be work at any notes, while if the image in **daily notes**, it can be searched in the tag calendar.
 The tag calendar is similar to the GitHub contribution calendar, but it is based on the tags in daily notes.

 ![Tag Calendar Demo](images/tag_calendar.gif)